Why They Don’t Teach This Stuff in School (And What You Can Do About It Now)

 Resetting After a Difficult Workplace Conversation

-This entry is part 4 of 5 in the series Workplace Communication
+This entry is part 8 of 9 in the series Workplace Success

 Protecting Both Workplace Harmony and Personal Stability Tough conversations are inevitable in any workplace.
 Even when handled with the best intentions, they can leave a lingering tension—an awkwardness you can’t quite shake.
 Maybe you’re second-guessing your tone.
 Maybe the conversation revealed an uncomfortable truth.
 Or maybe things just feel… off.
 Here’s the truth: Difficult conversations don’t mean a relationship is broken.
 Often, they signal that you’re engaging with real challenges—the kind that make teams stronger,…